 Thanks to our Friends

-Thanks to Friends of Wisconsin State Parks for granting funds for a variety of speakers who enrich our summer education programs.
+Thanks to Friends of Wisconsin State Parks for granting funds for purchasing supplies for interpretive program supplies including hands-on projects for kids.

-Thanks to the Wisconsin Department of Natural Resources Knowles-Nelson Stewardship Program for funds for maintaining and improving Perrot Ridge trails.
+Thanks to the Wisconsin Department of Natural Resources Knowles-Nelson Stewardship Program for funds for maintaining and improving Perrot Ridge trails, and Riverview Trail.

 Thanks to the Wisconsin Department of Natural Resources Knowles-Nelson Stewardship Program for funds for improving the roof and windows at the Nature Center.